-Natural and synthetic images are usually not well-composed.
-This fact raises many topological issues.
-As an example, the Jordan Separation theorem, stating that a simple closed curve in $\mathbb{R}^2$ separates the space in only two components is not true anymore for binary 2D discrete images [5].
-To solve this problem, we have to juggle with two complementary connectivities: 4 for the background and 8 for the foreground, or the inverse.
-2D well-composed binary images have the fundamental property that 4- and 8-connectivities are equivalent.
-Hence, such topological issues vanish.
-In the same manner, well-composed nD images, with n > 2, have 2n- and $(3^n - 1)$ -connectivities equivalent [11].
-Other advantages of well-composed images are for example the preservation of topological properties by a rigid transform [10], simplification of thinning algorithms [8] and simplification of graph structures resulting from skeleton algorithms [5].
-Also, and it is our most important goal, one can compute the Tree of Shapes [9,2] of a wellcomposed image with a quasi-linear algorithm [3].
-An introduction to the Tree of Shapes in the continuous case can be found in [1].
+Natural and synthetic images are usually not well-composed, that leads to many topological issues.
+As an example, the Jordan Separation theorem, stating that a simple closed curve in \mathbb{R}^2 separates the space in only two components is not true anymore in binary 2D discrete images [5].
+To solve this problem, we have to juggle with two complementary connectivities: 4 for the background and 8 for the foreground, or the inverse, while well-composed binary images have the fundamental property to make the 4- and 8-connectivities equivalent, and then this topological issue vanishes.
+In the same manner, well-composed nD images, with n > 2, make 2n- and $(3^n - 1)$ -connectivities equivalent [10].
+Other advantages appear with well-composed images like the preservation of the topological properties by a rigid transformation [9], the simplification of thinning algorithms [7] and of the resulting graph structures of the skeletons [5].
+Also, and it is our most important goal, making an image well-composed allows to compute its tree of shapes [8,2] with a quasi-linear algorithm that can be found in [3].
+An introduction to the three of shapes in the continuous case can be found in [1].
+In the same manner, not to favorize bright components on dark background or dark 2 Nicolas Boutry, Thierry Géraud, and Laurent Najman components over bright background or the converse, like for the biomedical images, the process to make images well-composed has to be self-dual, and because we do not want to deteriorate the initial signal, we use an interpolation method.

 Section 2 recalls the definitions of 2D and 3D well-composed sets and grayvalued images, and introduces a characterization of 3D gray-valued well-composed images.
-Because we do not want to deteriorate the initial signal, we use an interpolation that produces a well-composed image.
-Furthermore, in order to treat in the same manner bright components on dark background and dark components over bright background, this interpolation process will be self-dual.
-We present in Section 3 a general scheme that recursively defines local interpolations satisfying a classical set of properties with one subdivision.
-We show that such interpolations, with the added property of being self-dual, fail in 3D (and then further) to make well-composed images.
-We conclude in Section 4 with some perspectives that could work in nD even if n > 2 (in local and non-local ways).
+We present in Section 3 the general scheme that defines recursively usual ordered local in-between interpolation methods with one subdivision.
+We also show that this restrictive scheme applied to self-dual methods imply that this kind of interpolation methods fail in 3D (and then further) to make wellcomposed images.
+We conclude in Section 4 with some perspectives that could work in nD even if n > 2 (in a local and a non-local ways).